Yann39/self-hosted/README.md

    <img src="images/freefilesync-choose-folders.png" alt="FreeFileSync choose folders"/>

-   Click the cloud icon to connect to the bananapi board via SFTP and select the _/opt/apps_ folder
+   Click the cloud icon to connect to the Banana Pi board via SFTP and select the _/opt/apps_ folder

 4. Compare them :